rohit049/burger-builder/README.md

 ## Prerequisites

 Get a Firebase Realtime Database and put your endpoint URL into .env.development.local under `REACT_APP_API_BASE`.
-Set up authentication by e-mail / password and place your API key under `REACT_APP_A`PI_KEY`.
+Set up authentication by e-mail / password and place your API key under `REACT_APP_API_KEY`.

 Your database should have an `ingredients` key with data: